StfBauer/spfx-autorenaming-styles/README.md

-# SPFX Sample on how to deal with autorenaming of class names
+# SPFX Sample on how to handle or disable CSS class autorenaming in SPFx
-This sample demonstrates how items can be moved from one web part to another just by using the [HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and [React](https://facebook.github.io/react/).
+This sample show how to handle or disable autorenaming of class names in the SharePoint Framework [React](https://facebook.github.io/react/).

 ## Installation
 This sample is built with the [SharePoint Framework SPFX Drop 6](https://github.com/SharePoint/sp-dev-docs/wiki/Release-Notes-Drop-6).
 To install simply execute: